 Lung Regeneration Requirements & Lung Rehabilitation

-Post-Treatment Lung Rehabilitation: Pulmonary rehabilitation services are optional but is highly recommended after any treatment.
-For local patients we can offer a complete integrative rehabilitation program in partnership with local hospitals in Bangkok.
-Pulmonary rehabilitation is also beneficial for patients who are experiencing severe difficulty in breathing or severe hardening of the lungs.
+Post-Treatment Lung Rehabilitation: Pulmonary rehabilitation services are optional but are highly recommended after any treatment.
+We can offer a complete integrative rehabilitation program for local patients in partnership with local hospitals in Bangkok.
+Pulmonary rehabilitation is also beneficial for patients experiencing severe difficulty in breathing or severe hardening of the lungs.
 Smoking is also much discouraged for patients with this condition, and active smokers will not qualify for our treatment.
-The rehab packages are available to all candidates as needed (2-5 hours per day, six days per week)
+The rehab packages are available to all candidates as needed (2-5 hours per day, six days per week) .
+Medical treatment visas and hotel accommodations for long-term stays can also be provided upon request.

 Published Clinical Citations